allankildare/allankildare/README.md

 ### Hello world! 😜

-My name is Allan Kildare from Brazil.
+My name is Allan Kildare from Brazil :brazil:.
 I'm Front-End Developer and since 2014 I've been training my skills in web development.
-I started with HTML and CSS and I'm currently going deeper into JavaScript.
-I have also had experience with ReactJS and Vue.js, to be honest ReactJS is my favorite library.
+I develop using HTML, CSS, JavaScript and ReactJS.
+I've also had experience with Vue.js.
 Developing thinking about UX / UI is extremely important to me and I try to improve my projects thinking about it.
 Oh!
-I'm studying Computer Science at Universidade Federal do Rio de Janeiro and Web Programming at IFRN.
+I'm studying Computer Science at Universidade Federal do Rio de Janeiro.
+I'm also studied Web Programming at IFRN.

 I am developer, but I have social life, ok?